rebcabin/tangledown/README.md

 The whole program is in the function `tangle_all`.
 All we do there is loop over all the lines in the input and substitute something wherever we see a `block` tag.
 What do we substitute?
 The contents of a `noweb` tag with the same name as the name mentioned in the `block` tag.
 The code will create the subdirectories needed, so if you tangle to file `foo/bar/baz/qux.py,` the code creates the directory chain `./foo/br/baz/` if it doesn't exist.

-The code will also append to a file that's mentioned more than once in the input, so if you tangle to `qux.py` in one tangle tag and then tangle to `qux.py` in a second tangle tag, the first tangle tag will overwrite `qux.py` and the second tangle tag will append to `qux.py` (actually, the program accumulates all tangles to one file in a list and then concatenates the list).
+The code will also accumulate output for files mentioned more than once in the input.
+If you tangle to `qux.py` here and then also tangle to `qux.py` somewhere else, the second tangle won't overwrite the first, but append to it.

-This program can run as a script or can be imported as a module.
+You can run Tangldedown as a script or  import it as a module.
 We get that hybrid vigor by the standard Python trick of testing `__name__` against `"__main__"`.

-Now, if you're reading this as a Jupyter notebook in Jupytext (as explained above), you'll see a little tiny cell just before the code below and just after the code below.
+Now, if you're reading this here README.md as a Jupyter notebook in Jupytext (as explained above), you'll see a little tiny cell just before the code below and just after the code below.
 The code is in _the contents of_ the `tangle` tag.
 The _contents_ of any tag `foo` is the stuff between the opening tag `<foo>` and the closing tag `</foo>`.
 I know, we use the word _tag_ to mean three things: the opener `<foo>`, the closer `</foo>`, or the entire magilla between the opener `<foo>` and the closer `</foo>`.
 Forgive us, will you?
 I'm not sure any literature on HTML, XML, or SGML is any better about that nomenclature.

 The notebook won't render `<tangle ...>`, but will render the contents between `<tangle ...>` and `</tangle>` and will represent `<tangle ...>` and `</tangle>` with tiny cells.
 Those tiny cells contain the all-important `tangle` start and end taglets (see, there I invented a disambiguating word).